JvdWest/WhatsUpDoctor/README.md

 Patients have fixed assignments to practitioners.
 Please see `backoffice/managememnt/commands/load_seed_data.py` to view these assignments.

+If you are using Windows, you can execute the init.bat file.

+Powershell: `.\init.bat`

 ## Test locally

 To get all patients in the system